 This level of insight is critical to fully communicate how your changes will affect the costs of the business, whilst driving outcomes supporting business success.
 For example, one large multinational manufacturer used our people strategy platform to analyse its workforce by location — against dimensions of revenue generation, cost, and risk — to answer strategic questions such as: “Are we in the right regions in terms of cost and productivity of labor?”

-By identifying the geographies where a reduction in force would have the least impact on the business, the organisation achieved the required cost savings while ensuring it remained strategically positioned for the future.
+By identifying the geographies where a reduction in force would have the least impact on the business, the organization achieved the required cost savings while ensuring it remained strategically positioned for the future.

 With many businesses considering drastic operational changes — such as moving their European headquarters — HR leaders who can shed light on the potential cost implications for talent will be in high demand.